-As with any unacceptable or anti social behaviour, we will ask you to formally record the details.
-Our Anti Social Behavior Diary can be found here.
-The page also contains information and advice on completing the diary pages.
+As with any unacceptable or antisocial behaviour, we will ask you to formally record the details.
+Find out more on the Antisocial Behaviour Incident Log page.

-If you would like further information or you have any questions, please speak with your Housing Officer.
+If you would like further information, or you have any questions, please contact your Housing Officer and speak with them.

 Our Policy Objectives

-- To ensure that action is taken in accordance with the requirements of legalisation and appropriate codes of practise.
+- To ensure that action is taken in accordance with the requirements of legalisation and appropriate codes of practice

-- Annually publicise action taken by Estuary Housing Association in cases of harassment.
+- Annually publicise action we take in cases of harassment.